mTxServ/manager-translations/README.md

 Feel free to add or edit translations in existing files, and submit your [pull request](https://github.com/mTxServ/manager-translations/pulls)!

-Language files do not need to be complete, but all should extend at least one other file - `manager.en.yaml` and `manager_game.en.yaml` is the base.
+Language files do not need to be complete, but all should extend at least one other file - `manager.en.yaml` is the base.

 Updates to this repository will be integrated into mTxServ in the very next update: major, minor, or patch.